 - Depending on what you expect your death benefit to be used for, you’ll need more or less coverage.
 For example, a life insurance policy meant to replace your income should probably be larger than one meant for final expenses.

 - Under no circumstances should you lie in your life insurance application.
-Doing so could result in a lower payout amount or your policy being voided altogether.
+Doing so could result in your policy being voided altogether.

 Life Insurance related articles:

 Choosing the right insurance company is one of the most important decisions you’ll make regarding life insurance.
-Take a look at our selection of the best life insurance companies.
+Take a look at our selection of the 9 Best Life Insurance Companies.